-The Retirement Maths Framework: An Introduction 4
+The Retirement Math Framework: An Introduction 4

 Four key metrics supporting the Retirement Savings Guidelines 5

 Income replacement rate 6

 Savings milestones 8

 Yearly savings rate 10

 Possible sustainable withdrawal rate 12

 How the guidelines work together 13

 A regional comparison 14

 United Kingdom 15

+Ireland 17

-Germany 17
+Germany 19

-Japan 19
+Japan 21

+China 23

-Hong Kong 21
+Hong Kong 25

-Canada 23

-United States 25
+United States 27

+Canada 29

-Implications for global retirement planning 27
+Implications for global retirement planning 31

-Appendix 28
+Appendix 32

-Managing Complexity 30
+Managing Complexity 34

-The Retirement Maths Framework
+The Retirement Math Framework

-The Retirement Maths Framework - An Introduction
+The Retirement Math Framework - An Introduction

-The Fidelity Retirement Maths Framework (RMF)8 is an integrated model for generating retirement metrics that can be used to set general retirement savings and retirement income guidelines.
-The Retirement Maths Framework provides an overall planning and analytical model that is designed to provide flexible retirement guidelines to employers and individual investors.
+The Fidelity Retirement Math Framework (RMF) is an integrated model for generating retirement metrics that can be used to set general retirement savings and retirement income guidelines.
+The Retirement Math Framework provides an overall planning and analytical model that is designed to provide flexible retirement guidelines to employers and individual investors.

-With a minimal set of customer inputs such as current age, current income, and current retirement assets, the Retirement Maths Framework produces an integrated set of retirement metrics which can serve as guidelines for yearly savings rate, income replacement rate, savings milestones, and possible sustainable withdrawal rate.
+With a minimal set of customer inputs such as current age, current income, and current retirement assets, the Retirement Math Framework produces an integrated set of retirement metrics which can serve as guidelines for yearly savings rate, income replacement rate, savings milestones, and possible sustainable withdrawal rate.
 To generate the retirement savings guidelines, the framework makes simplifying assumptions about other factors, including retirement age, retirement horizon, wage growth, asset allocation, and tax-deferred status.
-The base case assumes a hypothetical 25 year old with no current savings, and no private defined benefit (DB) pension income or other private lifetime income sources.
+The base case assumes a hypothetical household, starting at age 25 with no current savings, and no private defined benefit (DB) pension income or other private lifetime income sources.
 All calculations and outputs are expressed in pre-tax terms.
-While the guidelines themselves are simple and engaging, a rigorous retirement planning methodology, accounting for regional differences, evaluates relevant income and expenditures data, accounts for complex pension systems and tax effects, and estimates capital market behaviour, underlies
+While the guidelines themselves are simple and engaging, a rigorous retirement planning methodology, accounting for regional differences, evaluates relevant income and expenditures data, accounts for complex pension systems and tax effects, and estimates capital market behaviour, underlies the guidelines.

 The guidelines are most appropriate for early and mid-career workers whose anticipated pre-retirement salary might be expected to fall within the salary ranges for each region (noted in the regional specific sections of this paper) used to estimate retirement income replacement ratios.
 For those with anticipated pre-retirement incomes meaningfully outside of these ranges, the relevant income replacement ratio may differ and therefore the applicability of the retirement savings guidelines will be diminished.
-It should be noted that these income ranges reflect total household income at the point of retirement, and that for the purposes of generating the retirement savings guidelines (notably pensionable income and the resulting state/government and personal income replacement rates), we assume a two person household.
+It should be noted that these income ranges reflect total household income at the point of retirement, and that for the purposes of generating the retirement savings guidelines (notably pensionable income and the resulting state/government and personal income replacement rates), we assume a two-person household.